Patfer-Coding-Company/MexBot/README.md

 # MexBot

-MexBot is an open-source AI web automation tool that runs in your browser.
-A free alternative to OpenAI Operator with flexible LLM options and multi-agent system.
+MexBot is a proprietary AI web automation tool that runs in your browser.
+A secure alternative to OpenAI Operator with flexible LLM options and multi-agent system.

 **Made by Patfer Coding Company, Patrick Blanks (c) 2025 Patrick Blanks**